-- Test Project to be designed by industry partners to reflect current and upcoming technologies; - All technical terms and descriptions used in the Test Project must be in accordance with internationally recognized standards; - Cable and conduit measurements are to the centre of the cable/conduit; - Duct and equipment measurements are to the centre or edge of the duct/equipment; - All dimensions must be from specific reference lines (datum/centre lines); - Different cable types must be used.
+- Test Project to be designed by industry partners to reflect current and upcoming technologies; - All technical terms and descriptions used in the Test Project must be in accordance with internationally recognized standards; - Cable and conduit measurements are to the centre of the cable/conduit; - Trunking and equipment measurements are to the centre of the trunking /equipment; - All dimensions must be from specific reference lines (datum/centre lines); - Different cable types must be used.
 For example: - Plastic sheath cable, - Flexible cable, - Steel wire armour; - Different cable support systems must be used.
 For example: - Metal conduit, - PVC conduit, - Metal cable tray, - PVC trunking.